 How long can I go?

-Due to off-campus enrollment limits, Macalester students may apply for a single semester off-campus during their tenure at Macalester.
-Only in very exceptional cases will students be considered for an academic year abroad, and in these cases only on certain programs or in extraordinary cases where a full year of study is essential to the student's educational program.
-Please refer to the evaluation criteria in the Off-Campus Study Handbook.
+Due to study away enrollment limits, Macalester students may apply for a single semester of study away during their tenure at Macalester.
+Only in very exceptional cases will students be considered for an academic year, and in these cases only on certain programs or in extraordinary cases where a full year of study is essential to the student's educational program.
+Please refer to the evaluation criteria in the Policies & Procedures section of the website.